 In any case, hitting him might be just as bad as not hitting him, since I’d be cleaning exploded mouseguts off the walls, the fireplace, the (appropriately named) bloodwood floor with the beveled, suck-up-any-guck-within-50-miles grooves.
 Or I’d be stuck finding a way to humanely dispatch a pain-wracked, maimed rodent with accusing eyes.

-I could feed him obnoxious and deadly poison.
-Also a great idea.
+- I could feed him obnoxious and deadly poison.
+Another great idea.
 Also something I don’t have, and unless the mouse was willing to come to tea on the coffee table, probably not an immediate solution.

 Similar notions–stomping on him like a bug, smashing him with my 10-pound copy of “Nudibranchs on the Pacific Coast,” overturning the media center on his head, and sucking him up in the vacuum–proved equally impractical.
 I was barefoot, that book turns out to be out of print and unexpectedly valuable, and I had that speed issue.
 Besides, all these violent impulses were beginning to depress me.

 So I sat for maybe a half hour on the sofa while the mouse explored the living room.
 I came to no useful conclusion except that he probably is using the fireplace vents as a front door and figuring out how to plug those will be interesting.